 You can find out more about all these amazing projects here

 .
-This art collection will donate 20% of profits to Saving The Blue to support their ongoing research and conservation efforts.
+This art collection will donate 20% of profits to Saving The Blue to support their ongoing research and conservation efforts, you can find these designs both as art prints and clothing!

 "Individually we are one drop, together we are an ocean"